 It is not the gateway on the left, which is manned by armed police and is the Castle exit:

 At the Admission Centre there are four routes:

-If you, or someone in your party, is on the autism spectrum and finds queuing difficult, please ask to speak to the Admissions Supervisor who may be able to arrange a quicker entrance time.
+If you, or someone in your party, are on the autism spectrum and find queuing difficult, please ask to speak to the Admissions Supervisor who may be able to arrange a quicker entrance time.

 All visitors to Windsor Castle must go through a security search.
-This security area is located just after you pass through the Admission Centre.
-It is a bright, noisy space that can get busy and often involves queuing.
+This security area is a bright, noisy space that can get busy and often involves queuing.

 Outside there are a number of options:

 You can collect a free multimedia device from the building in front of you as you exit the security hall.

 The tour tells you about the history of the Castle, the role of The Queen and a number of the works of art displayed in the State Apartments.
 The tour uses audio and video.
 You can stop and restart the tour at any point.
 The tour lasts about 90 minutes.
 The device can be used with or without headphones.
 If used without, you should hold it like a mobile phone.

 Tour departure times are listed.
 Tours are led by a uniformed warden and last about 30 minutes.